-JOUR 127 Broadcasting and New Media (3 Hours)
+JOUR 127 Introduction to Broadcasting (3 Hours)

 This course serves students interested in gaining a greater understanding of broadcast and emerging technologies.
 Class time includes discussion of trends and issues, including regulations, ethics, news and information, and audience ratings.
 Productions in the college's student media facilities offer opportunities to experience and further evaluate their relationship to broadcast and related electronic media.
 3 hrs. lecture/wk.